What Does Gluten Free Mean?

 Foods not derived from these grains are gluten-free, such as vegetables, fruits, eggs, etc. Gluten-free foods are labeled gluten-free whenever you buy them at the grocery store or market.

-Some other words for a gluten-free diet are free from gluten, no gluten, and without gluten- these are the labels of the gluten-free foods which you can see on the foods that don’t have gluten in them.
+In other words, a gluten-free diet is free from gluten, no gluten, and without gluten.
+These are the labels of gluten-free foods, which you can see on the foods that don’t have gluten in them.

-If foods are not labeled with gluten-free or any other tagline, you can contact the manufacturer and ask them to show you the data and records of the food.
+If foods are not labeled gluten-free or with any other tagline, you can contact the manufacturer and ask them to show you the data and records for the food.

 You can even check the manufacturer’s website to learn about the food, its ingredients, its nutrients, and whether it is gluten-free.